johnno1962/InjectionIII/README.md

 development  in the simulator and cannot affect your application when it is deployed into production.

+Always remember to add `"Other Linker Flags"`, `"-Xlinker -interposable"` to your project or due to details of how a method is dispatched you may find InjectionIII half works for classes and classes and not for structs.
+Also, go easy on access control.
+For example, InjectionIII is unable to inject methods in a private extension as the symbols are not exported to the object file.

 To reason about your app while you are using injection, separate  data and program in your mind.
 You can't inject changes to the way data is laid out in memory by adding properties or methods on the fly but apart from that exchanging  method implementations